 - Sampling Frequencies: Supported sampling rates include 16kHz, 22.5kHz, 24.0kHz, 32.0kHz, 44.1kHz, and 48kHz.

 HDMI ARC: The Sonos Amp is equipped one HDMI ARC output to connect the integrated amplifier to your TV's HDMI ARC input.
 The Amp's HDMI ARC output allows audio from your TV to be sent to the integrated amplifier.
-The HDMI ARC output supports Dolby Digital (up to 5.1ch) and 2ch PCM.
-Some televisions will only pass 2ch PCM through the ARC-enabled HDMI input from devices connected to the TV via HDMI or analog, and will only pass Dolby Digital via the TV's built-in tuner, network apps, or USB.
+The HDMI ARC output supports Dolby Digital, DTS, and 2ch PCM.
+Some televisions will only pass 2ch PCM through the ARC-enabled HDMI input from devices connected to the TV via HDMI or analog, and will only pass Dolby Digital or DTS via the TV's built-in tuner, network apps, or USB.
 Audio from your TV can be played back just on the Sonos Amp or in any zone of your Sonos multiroom audio system.

 Analog Input: The Sonos Amp is equipped with a set of stereo analog RCA inputs for connecting an external line-level audio device, such as a CD or SACD player (sold separately).
 You can also connect a turntable which features a built-in phono-preamp or a turntable with an external phono-preamp (all sold separately).
 Audio from the external source can be played back just on the Sonos Amp or in any zone of your Sonos multiroom audio system.